Montana Rarities is based in Florence, Montana and has been providing outstanding service to our clients since 2008.

 Q. Do you offer discounts for cash?

-Yes.
-If you use Checkout your purchase is completed by credit card (or Paypal).
-Transaction fees are a major cost, so if you want to pay by check, cashier's check, money order, ACH or wire transfer we offer a 5% discount.
+If you pay by check, cashier's check, money order, ACH or wire transfer we offer a 5% discount.
 Every product listing shows both the credit card and our base cash prices.
 See Payment by check, Money Order, Echeck, PTP, ACH or bank wire for more details.

-All quotes for cash prices are good only for a limited time.
+Quotes are good only for a limited time.
 For mailed payments the envelope MUST be postmarked by the next business day.
 For orders large enough to require wire transfer the payment must be sent the same day.
 Payments sent late may, at our discretion, be returned.
-If prices have increased and your payment was mailed 2 days late you can count on it being returned.
+If prices have increased and your payment was mailed 2 days late you can count on it.

 Q. Do you make substitutions?

-Maybe.
-The only time we would consider it is if we are out of generic rounds, we might ship a brand name round instead.
+The only time we would consider it is if we are out of generic rounds, we might ship a higher value brand name round instead.
+Otherwise we only ship what we sold you, if we are out of stock see the next answer below...

 Q. Do you have everything in stock?